Da Vinci’s True Masterpiece

 Do you see my point?
 Regardless of their technical prowess with the medium, their subjects consistently lacked emotional expressions of any kind, and they very often used the same faces for multiple people in the composition.

-To further prove my point, the creative leap this painting represents can only be truly assessed after seeing all the earlier paintings of St. Jerome (below), which I find comically unaffecting, as if the best artists in Europe could only imagine Jerome as a highly respected Catholic and disciple of the faith, stoically sitting in his study, dressed in his Cardinal attire pondering ‘God’s word’, with the ever-present Lion laying at his feet.
+To truly witness the creative leap this painting represents, we also need to consider the earlier paintings of St. Jerome (below), which I find comically unaffecting, as if the best artists in Europe could only imagine Jerome as a respected Saint and disciple of the faith, stoically sitting in his study, dressed in his Cardinal attire pondering ‘God’s word’, with the ever-present Lion laying at his feet.
 As the story goes, St. Jerome reportedly removed a splinter from a Lion’s paw (must have been a Lion ‘Cub’), thus the inclusion of the Lion represents Jerome’s compassion for others over himself.
 But please study these closely and notice how little they convey emotionally.
 Anemic is the unavoidable word that comes to mind, to the point of absurdity.
 In these examples, St. Jerome is nothing more than a stage prop, inserted into the painting no differently than his chair, table, or bookshelf.

 Just take a moment and look deeply at the pathos da Vinci imagined for his St. Jerome, full of anguish and pity, then step back and gasp at the juxtaposition between this unfinished, would-be masterpiece against the efforts of his contemporaries.

-Of course, we have no idea why he left a painting so full of potential unfinished, because he surely recognized the vein of creative gold he had tapped into.
+As mentioned, we have no idea why he left a painting so full of potential unfinished, for he surely recognized the vein of creative gold he had tapped into.
 Just imagine if he had given it his full concentrated attention and painted Jerome with the same realism, the same nuance that he produced in his finished works.
-If he had, the world would not now consider Mona’s faint smile his masterpiece, but rather Jerome’s anguish.
-From the records left behind there are no known commissions for the painting, so scholars believe it may have been intended as a private devotional painting that he imagined purely for himself alone, or perhaps it was simply a working “sketch” from an idea he had in his head.
-Perhaps he captured enough of the idea to satisfy himself and that was enough.
+If he had, the modern world would not consider Mona’s faint smile his masterpiece, but rather Jerome’s anguish.
+From the records left behind there are no known commissions for the painting, so scholars believe it may have been intended as a private devotional painting that he imagined purely for himself, or perhaps it was simply an idea he had in his head.
+Perhaps he captured enough of it to satisfy himself and that was enough.
 Whatever the reason for its abandonment, it nonetheless represents a profoundly missed opportunity for the art world.

-Yet, I am still left with the question of his inspiration in the first place, for this idea was a substantial leap forward, even for himself.
-None of his earlier efforts hinted at such an emotional display, so I believe any attempt to answer that question will necessarily bring us to the doorstep of what separated him from all the other artists of his day, and that would be his obsession with human physiology, which drove him to study it like a scientist, to the point of dissecting cadavers in order to understand how joints, tendons and muscle function beneath the flesh, then describe his finding in his notebooks.
-Below is one such entry that appears to be linked with this inspiration, for it captures a very similar face, lean and weathered, with the same neck muscles and tendons straining that da Vinci wanted to exploit.
+Yet, I am still left with the question of its inspiration, for St. Jerome was a substantial leap forward, even for himself, because none of his earlier efforts hinted at such a visceral expression.
+I believe any attempt to answer that question will necessarily bring us to the doorstep of what separated him from all the other artists of his day, and that would be his obsession with human physiology, which drove him to study it like a scientist, to the point of dissecting cadavers in order to understand how joints, tendons and muscle functioned beneath the flesh, then drew his finding in his notebooks.
+Below is one such entry that appears to be an inspiration for his St. Jerome, for it captures a very similar face, lean and weathered, with the same straining neck muscles and tendons that da Vinci wanted to exploit.

-Before signing off on this little idea of mine, I want to provide this closeup of St. Jerome’s expression in order to remind us of what da Vinci ultimately denied us.
-As suggested earlier, just imagine this expression being given the same nuanced treatment he gave to the “Mona Lisa”, with his eyes glistening with tears, and understand da Vinci was operating on an entirely different level.
-Others would learn and adopted from him, but at this point in the 15th century, he was the untouchable master, the man who imagined an entirely new way of presenting human drama, which by definition suggests he was the most human of them all.
+Before signing off on this little digression of mine, I want to provide this closeup of St. Jerome’s expression in order to remind us of what da Vinci ultimately denied us.
+As suggested earlier, just imagine this expression being given the same nuanced treatment he gave to the “Mona Lisa”, with his eyes glistening with tears, and realize that da Vinci was operating on an entirely different level.
+Others would learn and adopt from him, of course, but at this point in the game, he was the untouchable master, the man who completely reimagined how to present authentic human drama into art, which by definition suggests he was the most human of them all.